zackng96/Culmann_Method/README.md

  Visualisation of Coulomb earth pressure for retained soils of uneven, idealised geometry using Culmann's graphical approach.

 ## Input
- Inputs required from the user are mainly section geometry
+ Inputs required from the user are mainly section geometry, soil parameters including friction angle.

 ## Output
  Yields maximum active earth pressure/minimum passive earth pressure as well as visualisation of Culmann graphs.